Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

-\end{theoremEnd} \begin{proofEnd} A direct proof can be obtained using Theorem 3.10 from \citet{joe1997multivariate}.\footnote{I am grateful to Gabriel Ziegler for bringing this to my attention.} Here, I offer an alternative proof that follows through a series of claims.
+Alternative proofs can be constructed using Theorem 3.10 from \citet{joe1997multivariate} or Artstein's inequalities (\citet{beresteanu2012partial}).\footnote{I am grateful to an anonymous referee and Gabriel Ziegler for bringing this to my attention.} Here, I offer a direct proof that follows through a series of claims.
 Intermediate results will be used to prove other propositions.
 First we derive bounds on $P_{s_1,s_0}(t=j,r=k,y=l)$ for $(j,k,l)\in\{0,1\}^3$.
 We then show that the pair of bounds on $P_{s_1,s_0}(t=j,r=j,y=j)$ and $P_{s_1,s_0}(t=j,r=1-j,y=j)$ for a fixed $j$ are sharp and that any two points in these bounds are attainable simultaneously.
-The sharp bound on $\theta_j$ follows directly.
+The sharp bound on $\theta_j$ follows by summing the individual bounds and dividing by $P_{(s_1,s_0)}(y=1)$.
 Finally, the sharp joint identified set for $(\theta_1,\theta_0)$ is immediate by the law of total probability.

 \begin{claim} Bounds on $P_{s_1,s_0}(t=j,r=k,y=l)$ for any $(j,k,l)\in\{0,1\}^3$ are:

 \end{claim} \begin{proof}

 Probability $P_{s_1,s_0}(t=j,r=k,y=l)$ for any $(j,k,l)\in\{0,1\}^3$ is the probability of the intersection of events $P_{s_1,s_0}(\{t=j,r=k\}\cap\{r=k,y=l\})$.
 An upper bound on $P_{s_1,s_0}(t=j,r=k,y=l)$ is then: